jhallen/joe-editor/docs/tasks.md

 Now you can hit ESC space on one of the lines to jump to the selected file.
 Also, you can use ESC = and ESC - to step through each line.

+### Compile

+Hit ESC c to save all modified files and then bring up the compile prompt.
+Enter the command you want to use for the compiler (typically "make").
+The compiler will run in a shell window.
+When it's complete, the results are parsed.

+If there are any errors or warnings from the compiler you can hit ESC space on one of the lines to jump to the selected file.
+Also, you can use ESC = and ESC - to step through each line.

 ### How do I deselect a highlighted block?